sgrhere/blog-project-react/README.md

     ```
 <br>
 Here, we made:

-* Use the link of frontend which need to communicate to backend and access database.
+* Use the link of frontend which need to communicate to backend and access database. <br>
 Note:- make sure that the link must match as in frontend url. <br>

 3) Use props & props destruction method to pass data from backend and update it in frontend dynamically.